Columbia ISA

 LCD Liquid Crystal Display

-LCD HDTVs use a bright backlight that shines through a layer of liquid crystals, which move to transmit or block the light.
-LCD HDTVs need a backlight because unlike Plasmas, they do not produce light for each pixel on the screen.
-LCD HDTVs have become more popular than Plasma recently.
-Sony even stopped making Plasma HDTVs.
-LCD HDTVs are bright and have sharp looking displays, weigh less than Plasmas and are available in the smaller screen sizes for kitchen and bedroom.
+LCD TVs use a bright backlight that shines through a layer of liquid crystals, which move to transmit or block the light.
+LCD TVs need a backlight because unlike Plasmas, they do not produce light for each pixel on the screen.
+LCD TVs are more popular than Plasma.
+Samsung, Sony, LG stopped making Plasma TVs.
+LCD TVs are bright and have sharp looking displays, weigh less than Plasmas and are available in the smaller screen sizes for kitchen and bedroom.

-LED TVs are a type of LCD HDTVthey are also referred to as LED-backlit HDTV.
+LED TVs are a type of LCD TV.
+They are also referred to as LED-backlit TV.
 The Light Emitting Diodes (LED) are used to light the liquid crystal display (LCD), providing stunningly crisp images and colors.
-Why should you get an LED HDTV For a couple of reasonstheyre more energy efficient, the LED backlighting enhances LCD performance and improves image clarity and coloring, and theyre super slim, perfect for mounting on a wall.
+LED TVs are more energy efficient, the LED backlighting enhances LCD performance and improves image clarity and coloring, and they are super slim, perfect for mounting on a wall.

 LED backlight: "LED TVs" are LCD TVs with an LED backlight instead of a standard fluorescent backlight.
 LEDs consume less power and produce better color response than traditional backlights do, and they also make it possible to create a much thinner LCD TV.